kkmurerwa/murerwa-downloader/README.md

 # Murerwa Downloader
-Murerwa downloader is a custom downloader beside the default Android downloader that helps users download files on the fly and save them to folders that the default Android downloader cannot.
+Murerwa downloader is a custom downloader library beside the default Android downloader that helps users download files on the fly and save them to folders that the default Android downloader cannot.

 ## Supported Android Versions
 Murerwa downloader supports all Android versions since `Android 5.0` and `API Level 21`.